The Media and Entertainment Law Review: Australia

 A majority of the High Court in McCloy and Others v.
-New South Wales and Another found that the test for the constitutional validity of a law is as follows:
+New South Wales and Another found that the test for the constitutional validity (the 'structured proportionality' test) of a law is as follows:

 If 'no', then the law does not exceed the implied limitation and the enquiry as to validity ends.

 - If 'yes' to question 1, are the purpose of the law and the means adopted to achieve that purpose legitimate, in the sense that they are compatible with the maintenance of the constitutionally prescribed system of representative government?
 This question reflects what is referred to in these reasons as 'compatibility testing'.